evmos/evmos/docs/validators/governance/best_practices.md

 **Why a large validator?** They tend to be the de facto decision-makers on Evmos, since their delegators also delegate their voting power.
 If you can establish a base layer of off-chain support, you can be more confident that it's worth proceeding to the next stage.

 ::: tip
 **Note:** many will likely hesitate to commit support, and that's okay.
 It will be important to reassure these stakeholders that this isn't a binding a commitment.
-You're just canvasing the community to get a feel for whether it's worthwhile to proceed.
+You're just canvassing the community to get a feel for whether it's worthwhile to proceed.
 It's also an opportunity to connect with new people and to answer their questions about what it is you're working on.
 It will be important for them to clearly understand why you think what you're proposing will be valuable to Evmos, and if possible, why it will be valuable to them as long-term stakeholders.
 :::

+- If you're just developing your idea, [start at Stage 1](#stage-1-your-idea).
-If you're already confident about your idea, [skip to Stage 2](#stage-2-your-draft-proposal).
+- If you're already confident about your idea, [skip to Stage 2](#stage-2-your-draft-proposal).
+- If you've drafted your proposal, engaged with the community, and submitted your proposal to the testnet, [skip to Stage 3](#stage-3-your-on-chain-proposal).

 ## Stage 1: Your Idea